 I believe in the principles of the gospel as I learned them.
 I also believe in some other principles I have learned from other sources - religious as well as secular.
 I have explored a few cultures of the world and found them to be very similar in they they teach us to be good and to belong and participate.
-I see Mormonism as a single "tribe" in a world of many tribes and I am fascinated by these tribes of the world.
-I work to see these tribes as different facets of the same "us" rather than an us vs them scenario.
-I believe in people and their ability to construct these tribes to understand the world and their place in it, to inform them of their own culture and history and to give a communal sense of belonging.
+I see Mormonism as a single "tribe" in a world of valid tribes.
+I am fascinated each of these tribes that I have connected with.
+I work to see these tribes as different facets of the same "us".
+They are all human societies and cultures and religions.
+I prefer to see us as all human rather than seeing the classic "us vs them" scenario.
+I believe in people and their ability to construct these tribes to understand the world and their place in it.
+To inform each of us of our own culture and history and to give a communal sense of belonging.
 I believe in people to do right as defined by their tribe and understood by the individual.
 I also hope or want to believe in a spiritual facet of being human.
 I believe there is great mystery in the universe but I don't feel adequate naming it or codifying it.
-Yet, I still strive to better understand it.
-I have begun a mindfulness & meditation practice.
-I'm very drawn to principles from other world wisdom traditions too, such as those taught in Buddhism.
-Integrating these "original" principles with has brought me peace and understanding.
+Yet, I still strive to better understand it and mindfully experience it.
+I do my best to live life with mindful purpose and meaning.
+I'm very drawn to principles from the great wisdom traditions of the world too.
+I enjoy studying Buddhism and other "native" cultures.
+Integrating these "original" principles with my own beliefs and worldview has brought me peace, comfort and understanding.

 I see God in the mystery of life.
 The fact that humans, animals, plants, anything exists is a miracle.
 I live in joy that I have consciousness, and get to experience the world.
 Some resources that have helped me find purpose and meaning include Stoicism and Secular Buddhism.